ircdocs/modern-irc/_includes/modern-appendix.md

       "<client> <nick> <host|ip> :Is actually using host" "<client> <nick> <username>@<hostname> <ip> :Is actually using host"

-Sent as a reply to the {% command WHOIS %} command, this numeric shows details about the client with the nickname `<nick>`.
+Sent as a reply to the {% command WHOIS %} and {% command WHOWAS %} commands, this numeric shows details about the client with the nickname `<nick>`.

 `<username>` represents the name set by the {% command USER %} command (though `<username>` may be set by the server in other ways).